-Each designated QMS reference beacon shall be committed for use to ensure that it can reliably be used to analyze relevant QMS metrics; however, a designated QMS reference beacon may be used for complimentary purposes.
 A reference beacon used for QMS for a given MEOLUT shall not also be used for calibration of the same MEOLUT, if its use for calibration would bias QMS results.

-As practical, at least one designated reference beacon should be located near the edge of the MEOLUT's Declared Coverage Area (DCA) or at least 1,000 km from the MEOLUT, so that the MEOLUT performance is a reasonable reflection of the DCA.
-The C/S web page for QMS shall list the reference beacons used for each MEOLUT and the DCA for each MEOLUT.
+As practical, at least one designated reference beacon should be located near the edge of the MEOLUT's Declared Coverage Area (DCA) or at least 1,000 km from the MEOLUT, so that the MEOLUT performance reported for the designated QMS reference beacon is a reasonable reflection of the performance within its DCA.
+The Cospas-Sarsat web page for QMS shall list the reference beacons used for each MEOLUT and the DCA for each MEOLUT.
+Each designated QMS reference beacon shall meet specific performance requirements (including the transmission repetition period (TRP) and other transmission characteristics) and be adequately monitored by the provider, in accordance with document C/S T.022 "Cospas-Sarsat System Beacon Specification and Design Guidelines".
+Alternative reference beacons may be designated for each MEOLUT, to enable QMS analysis to be performed in the event that a designated QMS reference beacon fails.